INTRODUCTION

 Probiotics aid digestion by breaking down food more efficiently and enhancing nutrient absorption.
 They also help regulate bowel movements, reducing the risk of constipation and diarrhoea.
 Fermented foods contain live bacteria that improve gut flora, making digestion smoother and more effective.
 Some of the best probiotic foods for digestion include:

-• Yoghurt: Contains live cultures that aid in breaking down lactose and improving gut health.
+- Yoghurt: Contains live cultures that aid in breaking down lactose and improving gut health and wellbeing.

 Include probiotics to promote good health, enhance digestive health and improve gut function.